Elementary School Addition Algorithm

 In certain software-based model of computation, adding can never

-because we need to read each pair of bits
+be faster than O(n) because we need to read each pair of bits

 sequentially.